moonlander70/mailservice/README.md

 6. The Client integration tests are currently sending mails to the live service providers.
 To improve this, we would use Hoverfly or an equivalent HTTP simulation tool which integrates to JUnit

-7. Have a load testing suite
+7. Have an acceptance testing and load testing suite

-**DevOps:**
+8. Have support for attachments and Multimedia files

+**DevOps Concerns:**

 1. The app currently runs in a single container on Heroku.
-For Production, the same code would be run on at least 2 containers and behind a load balancer
+For Production, it would be run on at least 2 containers and behind a load balancer

 2. Use diagnostic and telemetry tools to monitor the app and its health.
-A very simple example would be to activate parts of the spring boot ``` /actuator ```
+A very simple example would be to activate parts of the spring boot ``` /actuator ``` and Spring Boot Admin

-3. Use a log aggregation and viewing mechanism such as ELK or Splunk, to monitor usage and any errors.
+3. Use a log aggregation and viewing mechanism such as ELK or Splunk, to monitor usage and any errors, and provide alerts

-**SecOps:**
+**SecOps Concerns:**

+1. In Production, use a Vault / Secrets Management System to store encrypted keys instead of storing them as system variables

+2. Configure security mechanisms to prevent, detect and respond to malicious activity.
+This may include but not limited to rate limiting users, detecting and preventing spammers or bots, and spike arrests